 First discovered in 1982 during road construction in Plovdiv, Bulgaria’s second largest city, the Bishop’s Basilica of Philippopolis is being brought back to life thanks to a public-private partnership between the America for Bulgaria Foundation (ABF), Plovdiv Municipality, and Bulgaria’s Ministry of Culture.
 The project for restoration of the Bishop’s Basilica began in 2014 and builds on the experience of ABF and the Plovdiv Municipality with the successful completion of another site in Plovdiv – the Small Basilica.

-The Bishop’s Basilica of Philippopolis is the largest Early Christian temple in this country.
-A coin dating back to the times of Emperor Licinius (308-324) discovered during the excavations of the Bishop’s Basilica, has spawned the hypothesis that the basilica was among the first to be erected in the Roman Empire after Christianity was legalized, in 313 AD.
+The Bishop’s Basilica of Philippopolis is the largest Early Christian temple in this country and was likely among the first to be erected in the Roman Empire after Christianity was legalized, in 313 AD.

 The center includes an interactive children’s “Discovery Zone” to present the Basilica’s history in an understandable, engaging manner.
 The outdoor area will include a children’s playground which incorporates the history of the Basilica site, a café, and a gathering place for entertainment.
 The playground is made possible through a contribution by EVN, the electrical power supply company for the region.
 EVN will also donate an electric car charging station at the Basilica.